This help guide will walk you through the steps of adding content to your website and how to get started.

 But most of the time you will add a stack simply by hovering over an existing stack, at which time an ADD STACK or + will appear on the right-hand side.

-Simply select the type of stack you wish to use for that part of the webpage.
-Most of the stacks are column layouts but there are special stacks for Instagram, horizontal lines, slideshows and galleries.
+You might want to add a Blank Stack.
+Most of these stacks are column layouts but there are special stacks for Instagram, horizontal lines, slideshows and galleries.

 Adding a block

-Once you’ve added a stack, you’ll see one or more prompts like this:
+If you've added a Blank stack, you’ll see one or more prompts like this: